Azure/azure-powershell/documentation/development-docs/azure-powershell-developer-guide.md

 ## Getting Started

-When adding a new ResourceManager project, please follow these guidelines:
+When adding a new project, please follow these guidelines:

 ### Creating the Project

-Add a new folder under `src/ResourceManager` with your service specific name (_e.g.,_ `Compute`, `Sql`, `Websites`).
+Add a new folder under `src` with your service specific name (_e.g.,_ `Compute`, `Sql`, `Websites`).

 We recommend copying an existing module.
-For example, go to `src/ResourceManager/Media` and copy the contents of this folder.
+For example, go to `src/Media` and copy the contents of this folder.
 Paste these to your service folder you just created. **Rename** the following:
 - The folders to `Commands.<SERVICE>` and `Commands.<SERVICE>.Test`
 - The solution to `<SERVICE>.sln`
 - The projects (within each folder) to `Commands.<SERVICE>.csproj` and `Commands.<SERVICE>.Test.csproj`